BVidrascu/DyNet/README.md

 # DyNet complex network

-A more complex variant of the dynamic network.
+A more complex variant of the dynamic network you can find [here](https://bogdanvidrascu.com/DyNet/large_evo_network.html).
 Edge and node generation is handled differently.
 It makes more sense for larger networks that just tell one big story.